namgang/rflink-433-rpi/README.md

 A *message* is a command intended to be acted on by a remotely controlled device.

 Another program (tx433) can take those messages and transmit them.

+The net effect is that instead of manual button pushes on your remote you get programmatic control through your Raspberry-Pi.